Mozer/wav2lip_extension/README.md

 4.0 make sure ffmpeg is installed and is put into your PATH environment: https://phoenixnap.com/kb/ffmpeg-windows

+5.0 By default CPU is used for inference.
+You can manually turn on cuda inference here: `\SillyTavern-Extras\modules\wav2lip\wav2lip_module.py`, line 214.
+Change 'cpu' to 'cuda'^:
+`device = 'cuda' # cpu, cuda`

-## Manually edit some files to make it work:
+## Manually edit some files (other repos) to make it work:

 5.1 in \SillyTavern-MainBranch\public\index.html